dhruvdave98/Data_collector_web_app_using-Flask-and-PostgreSQL/README.md

 after entering the data, system sends an email to the given email address regarding the height of the user and average height of that height group from available record in the database.
-This web app has been developed using flask and POSTGRESSql as a database.
+This web app has been developed using flask and POSTGRESql as a database.